-1 The passive tense is formed by changing the status of the grammatical subject.
+The passive tense is formed by changing the status of the grammatical subject.

 - 2 The normal order of an English sentence is to put the thing that we are talking about first, and then to give information about it.
-This is referred to as the given new structure.
-In most cases we are interested in the doors (i.e., the agents) of sentences, so The cat sat on the reat is a basic English sentence.
-However, sometimes we are more interested in the thing which is acted upon (i.e., the putient).
-In this case we use the passive construction The mit was set upon by the cut.
-We can even remove by the cat completely if we are only interested in the mat. - 3 The subject about which we are talking (often referred to as the focus) can be maintained at the centre of attention by using the passive voice.
+This is referred to us the given new structure.
+In most cases we are interested in the doors (i.e., the agont) of sentences, so the cut sat as the rear is a basic English sentence.
+However, sometimes we are more interested in the thing which is atted upon (i.e., the particul).
+In this case we use the passive construction The east was set upon by the cut.
+We can even remove by the cut completely if we are only interested in the mat. - 3 The subject about which we are talking to from referred to as the focus) can be maintained at the centre of attention by using the passive voice.
 This is, indeed, the principal use of the passive voice.
 Write this short paragraph on the board.

-Baskerball is a popular sport.
+Baslochall is a popular sport.
 It is played by thousands of people.
 The game does not need large fields.
 It can be played on a small area.

 Explain that the topic of the paragraph is basketball, and it is kept in focus (i.e., as the subject of each sentence) by means of the passive voice.
 4 These initial exercises aim to show the students the effect of the passive voice on the subject, without using technical terminology.
 Read through the test carefully with the class and do Exercises A1 and A2.